cloudmesh-community/book/chapters/cloud/multipass.md

 >
 > Measure the performance of fetching and launching the image with the
 > different hypervisors on your system.
 Report the results in a table with
-> a timer for each hypervisor and distinguish faetching and launching times.
+> a timer for each hypervisor and distinguish fetching and launching times.
 > Measure also the time to execute a command in the VM.
 >
 > The table will have the columns